roymas100/roymas100/README.md

 Web and Mobile developer
 ------------------------

 I started programming at Science Computer college.
 Learn a few languages but I really liked javascript.
-I am already a graduate as a scientist and am studying for being a manager one day.
+I am already a graduate as a scientist and am studying to be even better developer every day.

 *   🌍  I'm based in Brasil
 *   ✉️  You can contact me at [amir.dantas@hotmail.com](mailto:amir.dantas@hotmail.com)